SimRime/CAS-Final-Project_Simon-Rime/Google_Colab_notebook/readme.txt

-This folder contains all the notebook sed in the project
+This folder contains all the notebook used in the project

 - Base_data_treatment.ipnynb   used to merge files,for data cleaning and feature engineering
 - Data_Vizualisation.ipynb     used for data vizualisation and correlation analysis